open-organization/open-org-definition/open_org_maturity_model.md

 - The organization sponsors and promotes a shared repository for collective knowledge, and some organization members can and do contribute to it

-- Individuals and teams withhold sensitive data and resources, and are somewhat clear about what they're not sharing, and provide some context but of limited scope
+- Individuals and teams withhold sensitive data and resources, but they are somewhat unclear about what they're not sharing and provide limited details, context, and scope

 ### Level 3

 - Individuals and teams make project-related and non-sensitive materials broadly accessible to the organization—and possibly outside the organization as well—according to clearly defined and shared formats and/or protocols

-- People feel like they are a part of an implemented a shared and standard process for collective decision-making, endorsed by the organization
+- People feel like they are a part of a shared, standard process for collective decision-making that the organization endorses

 - Materials that are part of decision-making practices are available for review at the beginning of projects, and are easily and continuously accessible during work processes